 PH Good for your waters health

-pH is the abbreviation for ‘power of hydrogen and is an important factor in pool & hot tubs water chemistry. pH is a measurement of how acidic (0) to how alkaline (14) your water is.
-Substances that aren’t acidic or alkaline are referred to as neutral.
-Acids will have a pH that is less than 7 and alkalies have a pH that is greater than 7
+pH is the abbreviation for ‘power of hydrogen which is an essential factor in your hot tub’s water chemistry. pH measures how acidic to how alkaline your water is.

-The recommended range of pH should be maintained between 7.2 – 7.6.
-The main reason that you should keep the pH between these values is for the efficiency of chlorine and other sanitizers.
-At a pH level of 7.5, you get about 45% useful chlorine.
-If the pH level was allowed to get to 8.0, then you only get 25% out of your chlorine.
-By keeping your pH in the range, you maximize how effective your chlorine is and how well it does its job.
-Saving you time and spending less on chlorine.
+The recommended range of pH should be between 7.2 and 7.6.
+You should keep your pH between these values for the efficiency of chlorine and other sanitizers.
+For example, a pH level of 7.5 equals 45% useful chlorine, while a pH level of 8.0 equals 25% useable chlorine.
+Keeping your pH within the range maximizes your chlorine’s effectiveness and how well it does its job—saving you time and spending less on chlorine.

-With a low pH, it can cause eye and skin irritation.
-Acidic water not only stings your eyes and nasal passages but also strips off natural oils making hair brittle, and leaving your skin dry and itchy.
-Unfortunately, the same can arise if the pH drifts too high, as well as minerals, will come out, which can cause murky water, scaling, and mineral deposits left in the water.
+Low pH can cause eye and skin irritation.
+Acidic water can sting your eyes and nasal passages and strip you of natural oils, making your hair brittle and leaving your skin dry and itchy.
+Low pH can also lead to corrosion of your equipment and shorten its life.
+Similarly, when the pH drifts too high, minerals will precipitate out of the water, which can cause scaling and murky water from the mineral deposits left in the water.

 What Causes PH To Rise